 If the sperms are donated to a foreign-based couple, then the amount paid to the sperm donor is higher in comparison if that sperm sample is given to an Indian couple.
 Sperm donors should always clarify their charges with the respective couple and the hospital or sperm bank before they start with the sperm donation process.
 You need to note that the cost of sperm donors varies with the above-mentioned factors and the sperm bank or the hospital decides the final costs.
-This amount is for one time sperm donation.
-If a donor plans to donate again after few weeks or months following his recent donation, then he can make up to Rs.
+This amount is for one-time sperm donation.
+If a donor plans to donate again after a few weeks or months following his recent donation, then he can make up to Rs.
 40,000 per year.

 When are sperm donors paid?

-This is a crucial aspect of the sperm donation process when seen from sperm donor’s point of view.
+This is a crucial aspect of the sperm donation process when seen from the sperm donor’s point of view.
 After all, their ultimate aim is to make sure that they are getting paid for donating sperms at the right time.
 The time during which they will be paid is clearly mentioned in the legal documents.
 Sperm donors can know it verbally from the hospital or sperm bank.

 Many sperm banks and hospitals provide the payments to sperm donors depending on their organization policies.
 Some hospitals or sperm banks provide payments to the sperm donors after their sperms are utilized in the fertility treatment.
 While some clinics pay the donor right after freezing and semen analysis reports.
 This time period can vary from one month to six months.
 So, being a sperm donor, it’s your responsibility to have thorough information regarding the entire procedure of sperm donation.